 An individual who controls the enrolled land and uses their personal social security number (SSN) to apply for conservation program assistance.

 Any partnership, corporation (limited liability or other), joint venture, estate, trust, or non-profit association or group that controls the enrolled land and uses an employer identification number (EIN) or tax identification number (TIN) to apply for conservation program assistance.

 AD-1026 - Applicants for all programs except AMA must complete and file with USDA Farm Service Agency a Highly Erodible Land Conservation (HELC) and Wetland Conservation (WC) Certification if one is not already on file for the current crop year.

-CCC-933 - Applicants are required to fill out a Payment Eligibility Average Adjusted Gross Income Certification and consent to Disclosure of Tax Information.
-Federal conservation programs exclude from eligibility for conservation programs applicants who have an average annual adjusted gross income (AGI) greater than one million dollars for the three tax years preceding the application fiscal year, unless more than two-third of their AGI is derived from farming or forestry operations.
-(Note: Due to the lack of a new Farm Bill, AGI certification is not currently required for new FY 2014 conservation program contracts.
-Applicants will be notified if AGI certification becomes required.)
+CCC-941 - Applicants may be required to complete an Average Adjusted Gross Income Certification and consent to Disclosure of Tax Information.
+USDA conservation programs exclude from eligibility for conservation programs, applicants who have an average annual adjusted gross income (AGI) greater than $900,000 for the three tax years preceding the application fiscal year.
+This is effective for new Agricultural Management Assistance (AMA) participants in Fiscal Year 2014, and for other NRCS conservation programs beginning in Fiscal Year 2015, which begins October 1, 2014.

 CCC-902 - Farm Operating Plan for an Entity Form, CCC-902 may be required by the Farm Service Agency (FSA) to determine the applicant eligibility for some program payments.
 Applications for NRCS administered programs may substitute a current CCC-902 instead of the CCC-901.
 Original legal documents for the applicant must accompany these forms, providing supporting documentation for their farming operation.